Students

 Student Support and Outreach Coordinators (SSOC)

-The Student Support and Outreach Coordinators (SSOC), are registered Social Workers, who provide immediate support to students throughout their academic journey.
+The Student Support and Outreach Coordinators (SSOC), are registered social workers, who provide same-day support to students throughout their academic journey.

 We provide direct support to students who: